gvwilson/change/01_intro/index.md

 -   But change *does* happen, follows patterns, and can be guided
--   This workshop introduces a few basic ideas and tools
+-   This workshop introduces a few basic ideas and tools for getting an organization to make a lasting change to its goals and/or the way it operates
 -   Assumes discussion and action are safe in your environment
--   Exercises can be done individually but many work better in small groups (3-4 people)
+-   Exercises can be done individually but work better in small groups (3-4 people)
+-   Also work better if done synchronously
-    -   We will do some exercises asynchronously if we run short of time
+    -   But may be done asynchronously if a workshop runs out of time

 <div class="callout" markdown="1">